A blog from Nigel Morgan about his interaction with a deaf girl.

-I had to confess she was not my first lip reading deaf girl.
+I had to confess she was not my first lip-reading deaf girl.
 Indeed I had first witnessed lip reading in abundance; when I attended a careers convention at Mary Hare in Newbury back around 1990.
-I was a journalist with the Newbury Weekly News; and found my stand at the event was really popular; and the students that flocked around were hanging on my every word, literally!
+I was a journalist with the Newbury Weekly News and found my stand at the event was really popular, and the students that flocked around were literally hanging on my every word!

-Not that it stopped me from talking to her while turning and looking at the countryside speeding past mind!
-When I did that she would laugh and ask me to repeat what I had said.
+Not that it stopped me from talking to her while turning and looking at the countryside speeding past my mind!
+When I did that, she would laugh and ask me to repeat what I had said.